raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

     buffer.append(DASH if key_down_length > 0.15 else DOT)
 ```
 When you're done press `Ctrl - O` then `Enter` to save followed by `Ctrl - X` to quit from editing.
+You can now test your code.
+Remember to use the `sudo` command.

+`sudo ./morse-code.py`

+Wait for the `Ready` message to show and then begin.
+You may wish to refer to the charts at the top of this page.
+Try to do SOS `... --- ...`

+The output should look like this:

+`SOS HELLO `